Join Our FREE Live Webinar

 For 2023, the federal income tax brackets have been adjusted, impacting how much house flippers might owe in taxes.
 Key points house flippers should consider are:

 • Federal Income Tax Brackets (2023): Tax rates range from 10% to 37%, with brackets adjusted for inflation.
 For instance, singles earning up to $11,000 fall into the 10% bracket, while those earning over $578,126 are taxed at 37%.
-Similar adjustments apply to other filing statuses like married filing jointly, married filing separately, and head of household.
+Similar adjustments apply to other filing statuses, such as married filing jointly, married filing separately, and head of household.

 • Duration of Property Ownership: The time you hold the property significantly affects tax rates.
 Properties sold within a year of purchase are subject to ordinary income tax rates, aligning with your tax bracket.
 Conversely, primary residences or properties held for over a year qualify for long-term capital gains tax, ranging between 0% and 20%, based on your income bracket.